Krushal Ahuja: Career

 From November 2023 to June 2025, he playing the lead role of Aniruddh Bose in StarPlus show Jhanak.
-Since September 2025, he was signed to play Aviraj in Colors TV's Binddii.
+From September 2025 to December 2025, he was signed to play Aviraj in Colors TV's Binddii.
+Since March 2026, he playing Yuvraj in StarPlus show Taara.

+Media image

+In 2020, Ahuja was placed 1st in the Calcutta Times's Most Desirable Men on Television.